Countryside Day Blog

 April 11th, 2019

-Toddler: 1:5 Pre-K/K: 1:15 Elementary: 1:15 Middle School 1:20 These ratios, however, are not the most important question.
+Toddler: 1:5 Pre-K/K: 1:15 Elementary: 1:15 These ratios, however, are not the most important question.
 It is actually the teaching ratio that is what defines the CDS Experience.
 During the Early Childhood years, teachers are giving direct instruction almost always in a 1 to 1 ratio.
 At the Elementary level, teachers are giving direct instruction to in groups most often in groups of 1 to 6-8.
-At Middle School, direct instruction can...
+Teachers are rarely trying to teach the entire class...
 READ MORE

 Why have commitments at the Pre-K/K and Elementary levels?